TanmayaPatra369/RAINFALL_CSIR/README.md

 ## Results and Analysis

-After training and evaluating multiple models, the Random Forest model achieved the best performance with an RMSE of X and an R² of Y.
+After training and evaluating multiple models, the Random Forest model and XGBoost achieved the best performance with an RMSE of 0.83 and an R² of 0.82.

 ### Visualizations